gomorpheus/morpheus-docs/support/troubleshooting/elasticsearch.rst

         .. important:: This will **not** delete the indicies, it will just print out the commands needed to delete each one, if desired.
 The resulting commands would need to be run to delete the indicies

+        Be sure to replace the ``<pattern>`` in the below command with a pattern that pulls the indicies needed.

         .. code-block:: bash

             curl -X GET "localhost:9200/_cat/indices" | grep <pattern> | gawk '{print "curl -XDELETE https://10.60.1.32:9200/"$3}'